 In autumn of 2016 Sharon became a resident at the Art Barn and joined the Board of Directors.
-Along with instructing, she is currently office manager and festival coordinator for the Art Blitz.
+Along with instructing, she is currently office manager, children’s program director, and festival coordinator for the Art Blitz.

 Instructor Gail Woolever has been a potter for over 45 years.
 Her art depicts the love she has for the flowers, fields and friends of her life on the farm and the travels she has enjoyed.
 After a career of 35 years at Kankakee Valley School Corporation, teaching is still her passion.

 She currently works from her studios on the farm in Wheatfield where she lives with her husband Steve and a myriad of critters.
 Her art work is executed in her home studio using clay– as well as oils, watercolor, pastel, glass, pysanka eggs, pencil, colored pencil and collage.
 Her favorite media to use is whatever she is working on at the time.

 Mary Ann Pals is a pastel and charcoal artist and celebrated instructor who received her BA from Northwestern College, IA.
 She enjoys creating lifelike scenes that depict the natural beauty she sees around her.
 Her work has been exhibited locally, nationally, internationally, and at art fairs.
 She is a member of two nationally recognized pastel societies and has received numerous honors and awards for her work.

 Suzie’s studies include the American Academy of Fine Art in Chicago, Valparaiso University, and several workshops with renowned artists including Richard Schmid, Albert Handell, William Hook, and Arnie Westerman.
 She has taught children and adult classes, including life drawing, for over a decade.